Tutorials – UE3 Lightmapping

 After rebuilding however it looks a lot less cool.

-it will become a dynamic light until the next lighting rebuild.
+This is because whenever a light (whatever type it was) is changed it will become a dynamic light until the next lighting rebuild.
 Any shadow that looks cool before a rebuild might therefore not look so cool anymore after one.

 The reason why the test mesh doesn’t seem to have any type of shadow anymore is because the static lighting was baked as vertex lighting.
 In a lighting only viewport mode one can clearly notice so.